 Laura is a native Oregonian who left in 1985 to go to college but finally found her way back to her native state and to Central Oregon in 2005.
-Professionally Laura has more than 18 years of experience in both private and public sector leadership.
-She is the principal of Fritz Consulting which provides transition services to nonprofit organizations in Central Oregon, including interim executive director, executive search, organizational assessment, strategic planning and leadership coaching services.
+Professionally Laura has more than 20 years of experience in both private and public sector leadership.
+She is the principal of Fritz Consulting which provides consulting services to nonprofit organizations in Central Oregon, including interim executive director, executive search, organizational assessment, strategic planning and leadership coaching services.
 She brings expertise in affordable housing programs and services, community development, nonprofit management, policy analysis and leadership training/development.
-Laura has volunteered for numerous Central Oregon nonprofit organizations, and also currently serves as a planning commissioner for the City of Bend.
-An enthusiastic athlete and outdoor lover, Laura spends much of her time running, skiing, biking and hiking with her family, friends and of course her dogs.
+Laura has volunteered for numerous Central Oregon nonprofit organizations, including Kôr.
+An enthusiastic athlete and outdoor lover, Laura spends much of her time running, skiing, biking and hiking with her family, friends and of course her dog.

-A backcountry skier, cyclist, and fly fisherman—to name just a few of his interests—Michael is a virtual junkie when it comes to his hobbies, including his love of brewing tasty batches of exotic-flavored kombucha and cider, and sharing it with friends; his granola is pretty tasty too… His family roots hale from the fruit-growing community Wenatchee, WA, where he is now a partner with his brothers in their small family-owned and operated cherry orchard business of over forty years.
-Building community and connecting with locally is what Michael is all about.
-Vocationally he is a commercial construction manager with 28 years of experience, and a passion for green building.
+A backcountry skier, cyclist, and fly fisherman—to name just a few of his interests—Michael is a virtual junkie when it comes to his hobbies, including his love of brewing tasty batches of exotic-flavored kombucha and cider.
+His family roots hale from the fruit-growing community Wenatchee, WA, where he is now a partner with his brothers in their small family-owned and operated cherry orchard business of over forty years.
+Building community and connecting locally is what Michael is all about.
+Vocationally, he is a commercial construction manager with 28 years of experience, and a passion for green building.
 Prior to starting Brightwater Collaborative LLC in 2010, a construction and project management services company focusing on publicly-funded community projects, as well as commercial and bio-tech, he managed several major school construction projects for Bend LaPine School District for the 2006 Bond Measure, including the Miller Elementary School, the first LEED-Gold certified school east of the Oregon Cascades.
 Michael also serves as Secretary on the Board of Directors for The Environmental Center, and is Vice President of the Deschutes Chapter of Trout Unlimited.
-His current – and exhausting at times – pastime is playing and hanging out with his new pup Skye, an English Springer Spaniel.
+His current – and exhausting at times – pastime is playing and hanging out with his pup Skye.

-Rick, a National Sustainable Building Advisor (NSBA,) is very knowledgeable of green building field standards and practices.
-He is a member of the OSU-Cascades Sustainability Advisory Committee.
-Rick believes strongly that safe and affordable housing is a key element to a healthy, thriving community.
-He is pleased to lend his construction and development expertise as a Kor board member.
-Rick enjoys the active outdoor lifestyle of bend and can be seen doing a variety of the recreational opportunities popular to Central Oregon with his wife of 26 years.
+Rick is the Director of Real Estate Development for Brooks Resources, managing all projects design and construction activities.
+Rick holds a BS degree in Construction Management from Oregon State University and an MBA from Washington State University.
+Rick has worked for Hoffman Construction, a large commercial contractor in Portland and Heery International, a large Project Management consultant completing many public projects for the Bend La Pine School District.
+Rick has also worked on both residential and commercial projects and is currently managing the Discovery West neighborhood development and several large commercial projects for Brooks Resources.
+As a National Sustainable Building Advisor (NSBA), Rick is very knowledgeable of green building principles, standards and practices.
+Rick believes strongly that quality, sustainable, and affordable housing is a key element to a healthy and thriving community.
+He is pleased to lend his construction and development expertise as a Kôr board member.
+Rick enjoys the active outdoor lifestyle of bend and can be seen doing a variety of the recreational opportunities popular to Central Oregon with his wife of 30 years.